Information on Council Tax charges for properties that are empty or uninhabitable

 Empty and unfurnished properties are charged full Council Tax from the day they become unoccupied.
 Although a discount can't be applied, you still need to inform us if your property becomes empty.

-There is an additional Council Tax charge for properties that remain empty for an extended amount of time:
+There is an additional Council Tax charge for properties that remain empty for an extended amount of time.
+This is known as the levy charge (sometimes called a premium).
+From 1 April 2024 the rules for long term empty and unfurnished properties are changing:

-- longer than two years, the charge will be 200%
+• Longer than one year, the charge will be 200% (previously two years)

 There are some circumstances where an exemption will apply if a property is empty.
 More information can be found on our properties exempt from Council Tax page.